 I stop at the gate on Thistlewood Lane to admire the view.
-It is a cold, but clear and dry February morning; the frost is slowly turning to dew as the rising sun struggles to impose its presence through the milky murk of cloud.
+It is a cold, clear and dry February morning; the frost is slowly turning to dew as the rising sun struggles to impose its presence through the milky murk of cloud.

 There are a lot of gates on Thistlewood Lane, but this one is the gate.
-It's the gate just north of the trig point, the gate where the two rutted tracks of the bridleway cross the footpath which climbs slowly up from the black-green waters of Tunstall Reservoir before heading east across Sand Edge.
+It's the gate just north of the trig point, the gate where the rutted twin tracks of the bridleway cross the footpath which climbs slowly up from the black-green waters of Tunstall Reservoir before heading east across Sand Edge.

-When we were boys, Colin and I used to often walk this route during the summer holidays.
+When we were boys, Colin and I often used to walk this route during the summer holidays.
 The last time Colin and I walked along this path was almost eleven years ago, at the start of Minister Thicknesse's short and brutal tenure at the Ministry.
 It was one of Colin's favourite walks and for that reason I have innumerable photographs of it; though none, I suddenly realise, with Lesley.
 That is because I do not take photographs, not ever.
 There are times when I should.

 I think that Colin would have liked her.
 I hope that he would, but these days I wonder if really know what he would have liked.
 It's almost ten years since he was killed and I'm ashamed to admit that I don't think about him as often as I once did.